sagemath/sage-archive-2023-02-01/src/doc/en/installation/index.rst

       Linux distribution).
 Start Ubuntu from the start menu.

-      On the Linux running on WSL, you always have root access, so you can use any of the installation methods described above for Linux.
+      On the Linux running on WSL, you always have root access, so you can use any of the installation methods described below for Linux.

     - Alternatively, in particular if you cannot use WSL, install